 The effective transfer of knowledge in an organization requires, above all, time, people, and appropriate channels of dissemination.
 It is also necessary to create an appropriate organizational culture within the enterprise, supporting mutual trust, encouraging cooperation, and promoting active staff involvement in the process.

-This is a huge challenge for the management of any company, because there are many obstacles and barriers making it difficult to share knowledge.
+Effective knowledge sharing process can be huge challenge for the management of any company, because there are many obstacles and barriers making it difficult to share knowledge.
 What obstacles are we talking about?
 The following may be lacking in companies: proper communication; a well-planned incentive system; a suitable technical infrastructure facilitating communication, knowledge sharing, and/or knowledge storage.
 Employees’ attitudes are also a frequent problem, namely the fear of receiving additional duties, internal competition, resistance to change, or the desire to maintain the status of being irreplaceable.

 The identification and removal of such obstacles should be a priority for people responsible for knowledge management in any company.
 Unfortunately, this is not always an easy task.
 If the problem is not in the tools, but in the organizational culture, the desired goals will not be achieved quickly.
 It is not easy or quick to build trust in a company or to overcome employee doubts and fears – including those related to maintaining employment.
 The reasons for such a state of affairs can be found in inappropriate management and leadership styles, poor communication, training negligence, or the lack of properly designed incentive systems.
 Current incentives usually reward results and not knowledge.

-Organizations which have already dealt with the above-mentioned obstacles, but do not yet have an appropriate system infrastructure, or have not managed to develop appropriate methods of transferring and sharing knowledge, are in a slightly better position.
+Organizations which have already dealt with the above-mentioned obstacles, but do not yet have an appropriate system infrastructure, or have not managed to develop appropriate methods of transferring and sharing knowledge and experience, are in a slightly better position.
 Creating optimal conditions for acquiring and gathering knowledge is a slightly simpler task, though no less important.
 It is worth noting that operating strategies should be as closely matched to the nature of the business as possible.
 Different solutions work in a production plant, and others, in a financial institution.

+Knowledge sharing can be facilitated by a knowledge sharing system, like LMS, which provides a structured and organized framework or platform designed to facilitate the sharing and management of knowledge within an organization.
+A combination of processes, tools, technologies, and practices will enable individuals and teams to capture, store, access, and distribute knowledge efficiently.
 The process should be complemented by a properly designed training policy and the implementation of a culture of continuous improvement.
 A mentoring program, a well-designed onboarding process, job rotation, presentations by experts, and cyclical training – responding to employee needs and utilizing their knowledge – will quickly allow the organization to achieve the intended results, improve morale and positively influence productivity.